New Heritage Theatre Group: IMPACT Repertory Theatre

+Live performances have included the Plaza Hotel, the Green Haven Correctional Facility, and the Apollo Theater.
+IMPACT has also appeared on television programs broadcast on ABC, CBS, NBC, and Fox, and in the film Disappearing Acts.

+New Heritage Films and the Harlemwood Film Festival

-New Heritage Films & Harlemwood Film Festival explores issues of the African diaspora through film.
+New Heritage Films and the Harlemwood Film Festival explores issues of the African diaspora through film.
 Annually, New Heritage Films features documentaries and films in the Harlem community from emerging and established filmmakers through the Harlemwood Film Festival.
-Productions include Hughes' Dream Harlem (2002), Savoy King (2012), A-Alike (2003) and Chapter and Verse (2015).

-A partial listing of films produced by New Heritage Films includes the award-winning Hughes' Dream Harlem (2002), Sonia Sanchez: Shake Loose Memories (2011) Percy Sutton: A Man for All Seasons, Da Zone, Drive By: A Love Story (1997), The Black New Yorkers, Burning Sands, The 95th Anniversary of the National Urban League, the 110th Anniversary of The Greater Harlem Chamber of Commerce, Harlem is...Music, Harlem is...Theater, and Harlem is...
-Gospel documentaries.
+New Heritage Fillms productions include Hughes' Dream Harlem (2002), Savoy King (2012), A-Alike (2003), Sonia Sanchez: Shake Loose Memories (2011) Percy Sutton: A Man for All Seasons, Da Zone, Drive By: A Love Story (1997), The Black New Yorkers, Burning Sands, The 95th Anniversary of the National Urban League, The 110th Anniversary of The Greater Harlem Chamber of Commerce, Harlem is...Music, Harlem is...Theater, and Harlem is...
+Gospel.

 International Programming

-NHTG seeks to bring attention to works by international writers, directors, and artists who lack exposure in the United States.

-NHTG and Japan Connection

-New Heritage Theatre Group has a long-standing historical relationship with Japan.
-Collaborations have resulted in then-Japanese Crown Prince Akihito's 1987 visit to Harlem and dozens of concerts in Japan and New York featuring Japanese and African American entertainers.
-New Heritage and its collaborating partners produce benefit concerts, theatrical productions, and exhibitions in partnership with the Japan Chamber of Commerce, The Japan Society, and The Consulate General of Japan in support of breaking down barriers of cultural misunderstanding.
-In 2012 New Heritage Theatre Group produced the 100th anniversary of the Sakura Cherry Blossom Festival in Harlem.